theQRL/documentation/docs/Tutorials/Node/node-cli-usage.md

 This tutorial covers some basic usage and gives an example of the wallet functions using the QRL Node command line tools.

 These tools are available by installing the QRL node on your computer.
-You do not nessesarly need a synced QRL node locally to perform all of these functions.
+You do not necessarily need a synced QRL node locally to perform all of these functions.

 Anything that is off-chain like creating and encrypting an address can be done without connection to a node.

-For the rest of the functions you will need access to a node with the puublic API port 19009 available.
+For the rest of the functions you will need access to a node with the public API port 19009 available.

-For indivigual use you can try to use one of the foundations nodes
+For individual use you can try to use one of the foundations nodes

 | Mainnet |  Testnet |
 | :--: | :--: |